grahamhz/pane-switcher/readme.md

     config: '='
 };
 ```
 This is a basic AngularJS directive property.
-Basically, I'm setting up `control` and `config` in the pane-switcher's scope to be references to objects also contained in my controller.
-This is what allows me to attach methods to control, which my controller can call later.
-For more info about directives and this '=' syntax, see the [AngularJS documentation](https://angularjs.org/).
+Basically, I'm setting up `control` and `config` in the pane-switcher's scope to be references to objects also referenced in my controller.
+This is what allows me to attach methods to `control`, which my controller can call later.
+For more info about directives and this '=' syntax, see the [AngularJS documentation](https://docs.angularjs.org/guide/directive).

 > Note:
 > I'm also limiting the scope of the pane-switcher so that it can't access anything the controller doesn't want it to.
 Encapsulation, baby.

 ##### Link Function

 Let's start building the pane-switcher's main functionality.
+The most important part of the pane-switcher is the ability to push and pop and popup.

 ##### Pushing a Popup onto the Stack
-Let's define a function so the controller can push a popup onto the stack.
+Let's create a function so the controller can push a popup onto the stack.
 This is the sweet magic sauce that is the pane switcher.

+>Note:
+>You'll notice I define this function on the `control` object to which the pane-switcher and controller share references.
+This allows the controller access to these functions in order to call them later.

 ```javascript
 /**